electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Reset
 ~~~~~

-Selecting the menu will erase all Monero Application data and will
+Selecting the menu will erase all electroneum Application data and will
 reset the application in its '*just installed*' state.

-Nano-S Monero Card application usage
+Nano-S electroneum Card application usage
 =====================================

-Monero
+electroneum
 ------

-The Monero application is intended to be used with monero-wallet-cli 0.12.1+ on v7 network (March 2018 fork)
+The electroneum application is intended to be used with electroneum-wallet-cli 0.12.1+ on v7 network (March 2018 fork)
 Previous network are not supported and will be not.
 Next network version will be added on time.

 Today, the following feature are supported: